Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 {{< /container >}}

-It is especially devastating when you consider the environmental and social harm caused by e-waste, in particular when e-waste is generated earlier than necessary because of premature obsolescence.
-The production and transportation of a device accounts for 50-80+% of its carbon footprint over its lifecycle.
+It is particularly devastating when you consider the environmental and social harm caused by e-waste, especially when e-waste is generated earlier than necessary because of premature obsolescence.
+The production and transportation of a device accounts for 50&ndash;80+% of its carbon footprint over its lifecycle.
 A [German Environment Report](http://www.uba.de/uba-info-medien/4316.html) estimates you’d need to use a computer for over 30 years before efficiency gains in newly-produced devices justify their purchase.

-The extraction of rare earth metals in production consumes copious amounts of energy and takes place under miserable social conditions, often in the Global South.
+Furthermore, the extraction of rare earth metals in production consumes copious amounts of energy and takes place under miserable social conditions, often in the Global South.
 For disposal, devices are typically returned to the Global South for end-of-life treatment, where they pollute the environment as toxic waste and cause enormous damage to workers' health or even death.

 {{< container class="text-center" >}}